MSTADreamTeam/MSTA/README.md

 * Use any one of the algos as a the core algo
 * Boosting algo methodology on a linear reg w/out regularization
 * Voting methodology :
-    * majority vote
+    * Majority Vote
-    * weighted majority vote
+    * Weighted Majority Vote
-    * Borda count
+    * Borda Count
-    * weighted Borda count
+    * Weighted Borda Count
-    * Bayesian formalism
+    * Bayesian Formalism
     * BKS
     * Dempster–Shafer theories of evidence
 * ESN